lethain/staff-eng/src/markdown/stories/michelle-bu.md

 </div>

-**_What does a “normal” Staff-plus Engineer do at your company?
+**_What does a “normal” Staff-plus engineer do at your company?
 Does your role look that way or does it differ?_**

 Most engineers in Staff-plus roles at Stripe work on specific teams.
 There are some Staff-plus Engineers who also have a Tech Lead title, and take on broader projects across a particular product area or technical domain.